blueglyph/lexigram/doc/gram.md

     fn exit_a(&mut self, ctx: CtxA) -> SynA;
     fn init_i(&mut self) -> SynI;
     fn exit_i(&mut self, ctx: CtxI) -> SynI;
-    fn exitloop_i(&mut self, _star_it: &mut SynI) {}
+    fn exitloop_i(&mut self, _star_acc: &mut SynI) {}
 }
 ```

 * `init_a` is called before the rule `a` is parsed.
 * `init_i` is called before the rule `i` is parsed for the first time.
 This is a good place to initialize the whole series; the method must return the accumulator variable that will be updated at each iteration.
 * `exit_i` is called after parsing each item of the repetition, if there are any item.
-It receives the current value of the accumulator in `star_it` and the values of the parsed items, here `b`.
+It receives the current value of the accumulator in `star_acc` and the values of the parsed items, here `b`.
 It must return the updated accumulator.
 * `exitloop_i` is called after the last iteration.
 It can be used if the accumulator requires post-processing once the whole series has been parsed.

 ### Repetitions with + and `<L>` attribute